tiptenbrink/opaque-borink/opaquepy/README.md

 First, install uv.
 Since we aim for compatibility with Python 3.9+, it's recommended to install Python 3.9.

-Do `uv sync --no-install-project` to install the dependencies, not including the project.
+Do `uv sync --no-install-project --locked` to install the dependencies, not including the project.

 Next, install `maturin` and build the Rust project using `maturin develop --uv` (it's recommended to install `maturin` globally using `cargo binstall maturin` or `pipx install maturin`).